PAS Field Revitalization Project: Outdoor Space Reimagined

 Cost estimates of the 2018 Concept Design were recently updated by a certified cost estimator.
 The conceptual design includes all of the items mentioned during the stakeholder engagement process.
 The idea is that parts of the plan will be implemented over time as funds become available.
 The costs below reflect contractor pricing.
 Some of the items, such as planting, can be installed by volunteers.
 The cost estimate is meant to be used as a tool to guide fund raising.

-Field, Fitness Equipment, Gaga Pit and Social Seating: $533,670
+Phase 2: Field, Fitness Equipment, Gaga Pit and Social Seating: $533,670

 Natural grass turf (incl. demo, grading, sod) $76,500